Optimally fast incremental Manhattan plane embedding and planar tight span construction: Representation by rectangular complexes

+We define the distance between two points in a rectangular complex to be the length of the shortest curve that connects them, where the length of a curve is defined to be the sum of its lengths within each of the faces and edges that it crosses, using the $\ell_1$ distance to measure lengths within each face.
+This distance function is well-defined by the assumption that rectangular complexes are connected.
+As we now show, this distance is hyperconvex.

+To begin with, we classify pieces of the complex at a more coarse level of refinement than the level of faces and edges.
 We define a \emph{block} of a rectangular complex to be a maximal set of edges and faces that can be reached from each other through face-edge incidences, together with all of the vertices incident to these edges and faces.
-It is straightforward to verify that each block must either be a bridge or a Manhattan orbifold, and that the incidences between blocks and articulation points of the complex form a tree.
-Because bridges (line segments) and Manhattan orbifolds are both injective spaces, and because connecting two injective spaces together by identifying a single point of one with a single point of another preserves injectivity, it follows that every rectangular complex represents an injective metric space.
+A vertex that is incident to two or more blocks is an \emph{articulation point}